 - The first is the mobile thumb.
 The ability of humans to grasp objects with the “precision grip.”
 The precision allowed early species of Homo to start manufacturing primitive tools and later enables us tie our shoelaces.
 Without this new update there would be no books to enjoy and no Mozart playing Symphony 40;

 - The second notable spec of humans is the advanced vocal cord.
 This stereo sound let humans produce a variety of noises.
 You won’t hear a chimpanzee recites a poem or give a Ted talk;

-- Third, we have the larger number of cortical neurons.
+- Third, we have a larger number of cortical neurons.
 The nerve cells in the top layer of the brain.
-These neurons urge the thoughts and feelings of our mind.
-It’s also called neocortex.
-3
+These neurons urge the thoughts and feelings of our minds.
+It’s also called the neocortex.

 Even though these physiological qualities are the main things that make us different from the other mammals that wander around the globe, they still don’t explain what’s our purpose.